 We all need room for our stuff.
 Try to picture how full your closets are at home and envision whether those items will fit into the new home’s closet space.

-Also check out “15 Smart Ways to Organize Every Room of Your Home.”
+Also check out “13 Smart Tricks to Organize Every Room of Your Home.”

 The age of the roof